-Many people get conflicted over Blogger or WordPress.
+Many people get conflicted whether to use Blogger or WordPress.
 It’s best to choose WordPress.
 Blogger is more suitable for casual blogging, while WordPress is for professional use.

 You’ll find that there are 2 WordPress websites: wordpress.com and wordpress.org.
-These are different, so don’t confuse one with the other.
-Both are content management systems, which means they’re a platform for you to write and publish content online.
+These are different but both are content management systems, which means they’re a platform for you to write and publish content online.

-WordPress.com is free, while wordpress.org requires that you pay for your own web hosting (as well as your own domain name).
-Web hosting is basically a service that stores all your blog content and keeps your website up and running in the web through a server.
-So while wordpress.org allows you free use of its publishing platform, all your posts, media and theme needed to be stored and managed elsewhere.
+WordPress.com is free, while wordpress.org is not.
+In wordpress.com, you’ll be given a website that ends in wordpress.com or home.blog.
+In wordpress.org, you can choose a proper domain (such as ours: www.taraletsanywhere.com) but you have to pay for your own hosting and domain name.
+What is hosting?
+Basically it’s a service that stores all your blog content and keeps your website up and running in the web through a server.

-Ideally, you’ll want to get an account in wordpress.org for a couple of reasons: it’s more flexible in that you can modify themes, install plugins and optimize your blog for SEO (search engine optimization) so it can rank better in Google.
-It’s the best option if you want to monetize your blog in the future.
+Ideally, you’ll want to get an account in wordpress.org.
+It’s more flexible, which means you can easily change your website’s appearance and install plugins.
+More importantly, it allows you to optimize your blog for SEO (search engine optimization) so you can rank better in Google.
+It’s the best option if you are serious about blogging or better yet want to monetize in the future.

-You’ll learn all these terms once you start blogging, but for now it’s best to choose a content management system that will allow you to do all these things in the future.
+I know that it can be overwhelming at first.
+Don’t worry, you’ll learn all these terms once you start blogging.
+For now it’s best to choose a content management system that will allow you to do all these things in the future.

 I started writing drafts in wordpress.com to get a feel of it.
-I got frustrated by the simple fact that I can’t change the css in my theme.
 Later on, we exported our content to wordpress.org.
 (This is why you can see some posts in our blog dated earlier in 2015 even though we’d officially launched our wordpress.org blog on December 2015.)
-We signed up for a web hosting plan, which already includes our own domain name (www.taraletsanywhere.com).
+We signed up for a web hosting plan for 2 years, which already includes our own domain (www.taraletsanywhere.com).

 P.S.
 Thank you to my good friend Ralph for suggesting the name of our blog. 🙂